Distinguishing short duration noise transients in LIGO data to improve the PyCBC search for gravitational waves from high mass binary black hole mergers: High Frequency Sine-Gaussian Discriminator

 where the expectation value of this reduced form is one, and will follow a reduced $\chi^2$ distribution with 2N degrees of freedom, when the data contains stationary, Gaussian noise at the location of each tile.
 Each sine-Gaussian tile, $g_i$, can be defined in the time domain as

 where, $f_0$ and $t_0$, are the central frequency and time of the sine-Gaussian respectively, Q is the quality factor, A is the amplitude, and $\phi_0$ is the phase.
-The phase and amplitude is implicitly maximized over.
+The phase and amplitude are implicitly maximized over.
+As an overall amplitude factor of a template does not affect the SNR as defined in ~\ref{eq:snr}, we choose to set the amplitude A to one.
 It has been shown that some glitches in LIGO data can be approximately modeled as sine-Gaussian and the effect on matched filtering has been studied~\cite{Canton:2013joa,Blackburn:2008ah}.

 The starting frequency of the first tile is determined by examining the expected contribution of power a signal would produce in different frequency bands.
 The current configuration places tiles from 30-120 Hz above the final frequency of a given template waveform, spaced in intervals of 15 Hz.
 A constant Q value of 20 has been selected.
 The frequency spacing and Q of the tiles was tested on a short subset of data, and the current values were empirically chosen from a limited number of hand selected variations.
 It may be possible to achieve a more optimal placement and choice of Q for each tile.
 This new discriminator, $\chi^2_{r,sg}$ is then combined with the re-weighted SNR described earlier to generate a new single detector test statistic, $\tilde{\rho}_{sg}$, which can be expressed as,